sunfenghao2017/svscan/README.md

 ![sver algorithm](./fig/sver.svg)

 #### To do list
-- [ ] process some complicated structural variant events such as complicated insertion.
-- [ ] use local assembly to assist discover of more complicated structural variants.
 - [x] calculate the allele counts more precisely, especially for duplication events.
 - [x] merge same structural events explained by different data.
 - [x] rescue split reads for each breakpoint without inertion sequence afterwards.